inlets/inlets.dev/blog/_posts/2021-04-23-local-port-forwarding-kubernetes.md

 Note the `--client-forwarding` flag.
 You can also create a secret and mount that as a volume instead of specifying a hard-coded value.

-Next, decide whether you want to expose the control-plane via a NodePort or a LoadBalancer using the built-in automatic TLS encryption, or turn encryption off and let an IngressController do that instead.
+Next, the client needs to connect to the control-plane port of the inlets PRO server.
+So decide whether you want to expose the control-plane via a NodePort or a LoadBalancer using the built-in automatic TLS termination.
+Another option is to turn automatic TLS termination off and let an IngressController do that instead.

-I thought a LoadBalancer would be the easiest to understand for him:
+I thought a LoadBalancer would be the simplest approach:

 ```yaml
 apiVersion: v1